EFQM: Activities

-EFQM provides training services, award schemes by using their management framework, The EFQM Model.
+EFQM provides training services and award schemes via their management framework, the EFQM Model.

 The EFQM Model

-The EFQM Model (known previously as the EFQM excellence Model) is a globally recognised management framework.
-The Model aims to support organisations in "managing change" and "improving performance."
+The EFQM Model (known previously as the EFQM Excellence Model) is a management framework that support organisations in "managing change" and "improving performance."

 A number of research studies have investigated the correlation between the adoption of holistic models such as The EFQM Model, and improved organizational results.
 The majority of such studies show a positive link.
 One tangentially related study was carried out by Vinod Singhal of the Georgia Institute of Technology and Kevin Hendricks of the College of William and Mary.

 The EFQM Model, since 1989, aims to provide organisations from over 50,000 organisations with the skills to develop a culture of continuous improvement.

 Application

 The model is used by about 50,000 organisations across the world.
 In recent years, more countries have started implementing the Model, especially across the Middle East and South America.